Richard Riakporhe: Early life

-Born on 5 January 1990, Richard Riakporhe grew up on the Aylesbury Estate in Walworth, London.
+Born on 5 January 1990 to Nigerian parents, Richard Riakporhe grew up on the Aylesbury Estate in Walworth, London.
 At the age of 15, he was stabbed in the chest outside a house party, requiring emergency surgery to drain his lungs of blood.
 Riakporhe had a late start to boxing; first stepping into a gym, the Lynn ABC, at the age of 19.
 Alongside boxing as an amateur he continued in pursuit of further education, studying at college and eventually moving on to Kingston University in south west London, earning a degree in marketing communications and advertising in 2015.

 Professional career

 Riakporhe made his professional debut on 6 August 2016, scoring a four-round points decision (PTS) victory over Jason Jones at the York Hall in London.
 Following a second win in 2016 – a technical knockout (TKO) over Aaron Lacy in October – he scored three consecutive TKO victories in 2017; against Istvan Orsos in February; Milan Cechvala in May; and Jiri Svacina in October.

 He began 2018 with a TKO victory over Adam Williams in March, followed by a win via corner retirement (RTD) against Elvis Dube in July.
 Riakporhe's final fight of 2018 was against Sam Hyde on 10 November at the Manchester Arena, with the vacant WBA Inter-Continental cruiserweight title on the line.
 Riakporhe won via eighth-round TKO after Hyde's trainer, Joe Gallagher, threw in the towel after Hyde sustained an eye injury from a right hook.
 Riakporhe was behind on all three judges' scorecards at the time of the stoppage, with two judges scoring the bout 68–65 while the third scored it 67–66.
 The fight was televised live on Sky Sports Box Office in the United Kingdom and streamed through DAZN in the United States as part of the undercard of Oleksandr Usyk vs. Tony Bellew.

 The first defence of his WBA title came on 2 March 2019 against Tommy McCarthy at the East of England Arena in Peterborough.
 Riakporhe dropped his opponent twice en route to a fourth-round TKO.
 He defended the title for a second time against Chris Billam-Smith on 20 July at The O2 Arena, London.
 Riakporhe won by split decision (SD), with two judges scoring the bout in favour of Riakporhe at 97–92 and 95–94, while the third scored it to Smith at 96–93.
 The fight was televised live on Sky Sports Box Office in the United Kingdom and streamed through DAZN in the United States as part of the undercard for Dillian Whyte vs. Óscar Rivas.
 Riakporhe was scheduled to face Jack Massey on 19 December 2019 for the vacant British cruiserweight title.
-He won the fight by unanimous decision, with scores of 115-113, 115-113 and 117-111.
+He won the fight by unanimous decision, with scores of 115–113, 115–113 and 117–111.